Neural network reconstruction of the dense matter equation of state from neutron star observables: Reconstructing the EoS via Automatic Differentiation

-where the last two terms can be directly computed with a back-propagation algorithm~\cite{goodfellow:2016deep} within the AD framework for the two coupled DNNs.
-In other words, we are essentially fine-tuning parameters of the \texttt{EoS Network} to obtain the desired M-R curve after going through the frozen \texttt{TOV-Solver Network}, with the guidance from limited given observational data.
-The architectures of the \texttt{TOV-Solver Network} and the \texttt{EoS Network} are shown in Fig.~\ref{completescheme} as part (c) and (d) respectively.
-We utilized the Python Library, Keras~\cite{chollet2015keras} which is built on top of the Tensorflow platform~\cite{tensorflow2015-whitepaper} to setup all the network models and perform the AD calculation in optimizing the NS EoS.
+Here, the last two terms can be directly computed using a back-propagation algorithm~\cite{goodfellow:2016deep} within the AD framework for the two coupled DNNs.
+In other words, we are essentially fine-tuning the parameters of the \texttt{EoS Network} to obtain the desired M-R curve, after going through the frozen \texttt{TOV-Solver Network}, with guidance from a limited set of observational data.
+The architectures of the \texttt{TOV-Solver Network} and the \texttt{EoS Network} are shown in Figure~\ref{completescheme} as part~(c) and (d), respectively.
+We utilized the Python Library Keras~\cite{chollet2015keras}, which is built on the Tensorflow platform~\cite{tensorflow2015-whitepaper}, to setup the network models and to perform the AD calculations for optimizing the NS EoS.